YashAnand1/IMS-Document/README.md

 ![img](https://i.imgur.com/BUSryeP.gif)
 </div>

-**7. Creating Cells**
+**7. Creating Rows**

-Users can also create a new row using commands like `CREATE  --KEY /<NameOfClientFromSpreadsheet/RowNumber/ColumnHeader Value`.
-Use case: If a user wishes to add a new column called 'Active Server' to their inventory, they can do so by running `create --key /CLIENTNAME/1/ACTIVE_SERVER Yes`.
-A similar example will be as follows:
+Users can also create a new row using commands like `CREATE  --KEY /<NameOfClientFromSpreadsheet/RowNumber/ProjectName .`.
+Use case: If a user wishes to add a new row called to the existing inventory, they can do so through the following steps:
+- `select project`
+- `create --key /CLIENTNAME/1/XYZ .` for creating the row
+- `create --key /CLIENTNAME/1/HOSTNAME Machine3` for adding values to the row

 <div align="center">